raffazizzi/wartime-diamondback/_pages/incipit-indexv3.md

 ---
 layout: page
-title: Incipit Index
+title: Browse by Composer
 permanlink: /incipit-indexv3/
 ---
 Composer's names appear in alphabetical order and are organized chronologically by century of their birth.
-Incipits are transcribed from scores housed in the Lilly Music Library, unless otherwise noted.
-Incipits are being added regularly and there may be titles in the index that do not yet have a corresponding incipit.

 <div class="toc">